Market Intelligence Data

 INPUTS thru Sept up ~2% from avg2024.
 Final Demand for Nonres Bldgs is up 1.2% ytd vs avg 2024.
 However, Oct is the revision month for Q3 Final Demand data, so Final Demand data not finalized for Q3.

-BOSTON, MA – December 5, 2025 — The Dodge Momentum Index (DMI), issued by Dodge Construction Network, decreased 1.1% in November to 276.8 (2000=100) from the downwardly revised October reading of 280.0.
-Over the month, commercial planning ticked down 0.1% and institutional planning declined by 3.4%.
-Year-to-date, the DMI is up 36% from the average reading over the same period in 2024.
+BOSTON, MA – January 8, 2026 — The Dodge Momentum Index (DMI), issued by Dodge Construction Network grew 7.0% in December to 296.8 (2000=100) from the upwardly revised November reading of 277.4.
+Over the month, commercial planning improved 3.5% and institutional planning increased by 14.9%.
+In 2025, the DMI was up 37% from the average reading in 2024.
+The commercial portion was up 35% and the institutional portion was up 43% over the same period.

-Planning for religious buildings, however, continued to accelerate.
-Year-over-year, the DMI was up 50% when compared to November 2024.
-The commercial segment was up 57% (+36% when data centers are removed) and the institutional segment was up 37% over the same period.
+On the commercial side, planning momentum accelerated most strongly for warehouses, office buildings and data centers.
+Within institutional planning, education and recreational building activity showed the strongest growth, while planning for public buildings pulled back after elevated activity in mid-2025.
+Year-over-year, the DMI was up 50% when compared to December 2024.
+The commercial segment was up 45% (+30% when data centers are removed) and the institutional segment was up 60% over the same period.

 NEW ENGLAND - November 25, 2025.
 Ed Zarenski (www.edzarenski.com) reports